samsonasik/ErrorHeroModule/README.md

             // if enable and display_errors = 0, the page will bring layout and view 'template' => [
+                // non zend-view (plates, twig) not need a layout definition
-                'layout' => 'layout/layout',
+                // as layout defined in the view 'layout' => 'layout/layout',
                 'view'   => 'error-hero-module/error-default'
             ],